Do you know the early symptoms of pregnancy? From nausea to fatigue, know what to expect.By Mayo Clinic Staff

 - Light spotting.
 Sometimes a small amount of light spotting is one of the first signs of pregnancy.
 Known as implantation bleeding, it happens when the fertilized egg attaches to the lining of the uterus — about 10 to 14 days after conception.
 Implantation bleeding occurs around the time of a menstrual period.
 However, not all women have it.

 - Cramping.
 Some women experience mild uterine cramping early in pregnancy.

 - Constipation.
 Hormonal changes cause your digestive system to slow down, which can lead to constipation.

 - Bastian LA, et al. Clinical manifestations and diagnosis of early pregnancy. http://www.uptodate.com/home.
-Accessed March 19, 2013.
+Accessed May 19, 2016.

 - Norwitz ER, et al. Overview of the etiology and evaluation of vaginal bleeding in pregnant women. http://www.uptodate.com/home.
-Accessed March 19, 2013.
+Accessed May 19, 2016.

 - Frequently asked questions.
 Pregnancy FAQ126.
-Morning sickness.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq126.pdf?dmc=1&ts=20130318T1105352029.
-Accessed March 18, 2013.
+Morning sickness: Nausea and vomiting of pregnancy.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Morning-Sickness-Nausea-and-Vomiting-of-Pregnancy.
+Accessed May 19, 2016.